Personal Loans

 Debt Consolidation Personal Loan

-With a personal loan (secured or unsecured), you receive the borrowed money in one lump sum with a fixed interest rate.
+With a personal loan (secured or unsecured), you receive the borrowed money in one lump sum with a fixed interest rate and a set number of payments until your debt is paid off.

 Credit Card Balance Transfer

-Many credit card companies or credit unions offer balance transfers, which allow you to transfer your existing card balances to a new card with low or no interest.
+Many credit card companies and credit unions offer balance transfers, which allow you to move your existing card balances to a new card with low or no interest.

 Here are a few factors to consider: